robotys/rain/post/welcome-to-rain.md

 Written from scratch in `PHP` with **no framework**, **no database** and only 1 library (Parsedown, excellent tool!) disregarding any new convention and cool programming paradigm.

-Yep, not even `OOP` (except for <a href="http://parsedown.org">Parsedown</a> anyway).
+Yep, not even `OOP` (except for [Parsedown](http://parsedown.org) anyway).

 Which means: 1) It is very easy to start hacking Rain functionality away and 2) It is not the most beautiful code in existence.
-Imagine the beauty of <a href="http://laravel.com">Laravel</a> source code, and now only take 1% of it, that is Rain. :-D
+Imagine the beauty of [Laravel](http://laravel.com) source code, and now only take 1% of it, that is Rain. :-D

 Well, the only thing that it has is `theme` engine, which is quite minimal too.
 Take a look at this `index.php` file that you are looking at: